-Each of our majors provides a background for graduate study in economics, business, and law and for immediate participation in the business community.
-The accounting (public) major fulfills a part of the requirement for certified public accounting licensing in most states.
-The department is also a core participant in the interdisciplinary international business major.
-In addition to regular classroom course offerings displayed in the following links, arrangements may be made on an individual basis for special off-campus internships.
+Each of our majors provides a background for graduate study in economics, business, law, or immediate participation in the business community.
+The accounting (public) major fulfills the education requirement for the certified public accounting (CPA) examination.
+The Public Accounting major program provides the additional credit hours needed for licensure (150 hours) in most states.
+The Muskingum Accounting and Business Management double major will also qualify graduates to begin the uniform CPA examination process.
+In addition to regular classroom course offerings, individual options for unique off-campus internships are also available.

 The mission of the Economics, Accounting and Business Department is to help produce well-rounded members of the business community who understand the necessity of profit balanced by the constraints of ethical conduct, legal behavior, and risk.
-All four majors in our Department (Economics, Accounting, Accounting-Public, and Business) are designed to provide the tools necessary for our graduates to succeed in both the world of commerce and in graduate degree programs.
+All majors in our Department (Economics, Accounting, Accounting-Public, Business Management, Marketing, Sport Administration) are designed to provide the tools necessary for our graduates to succeed in both the world of commerce and in graduate degree programs.
 We seek to challenge our students to objectively analyze economic circumstances, to construct feasible and ethical alternatives, and to make appropriate decisions that balance the welfare of the firm with the overall impact on society.

 The Economics, Accounting and Business Department mission supports the mission of Muskingum University by providing high quality academic programs in the context of a liberal arts education.
 We help develop whole persons who can think critically, behave ethically, and engage socially so that they may lead vocationally productive, personally satisfying, and socially responsible lives.